 Python Lists

-A list in Python is a collection data type that is ordered, mutable (can be changed), and allows duplicate elements.
+A list in Python is a dynamic, ordered collection that supports modifications and permits duplicate values..
 Lists are one of the most versatile and widely used data types in Python.

 Characteristics of Python Lists:

-• Ordered: Items have a specific order, and their position can be accessed using an index.
+• Ordered: Elements follow a defined arrangement and can be retrieved using their index.

-• Allows Duplicates: Lists can contain the same value multiple times.
+• Allows Duplicates: Lists allow duplicate entries, meaning the same value can appear multiple times.

 Syntax for Creating a List:

-To create a list in Python, enclose the elements in square brackets [ ], separated by commas.
+In Python, define a list by placing elements inside square brackets [ ], separated by commas.

 # Example of a simple list